wp-plugins/wpfront-scroll-top/readme.txt

 Visit [WPFront Scroll Top Settings](http://wpfront.com/scroll-top-plugin-settings/) page for detailed option descriptions.

+###WordPress Scroll to Top

+This WordPress scroll to top plugin allows your site visitor to easily scroll back to the top of the page.
+This scroll to top plugin can use image or text buttons, also allows you to set custom image.

 == Installation ==

 1. Click Plugins/Add New from the WordPress admin panel